Stabbath/L4D2-Trial/README.md

 ###Multiple Tanks and Witches
 Already mentioned in the above point, but now generalised: you might have several boss spawns of both types throughout the map.
 You might have 1 tank at the beginning, 1 halfway through and 1 near the end, you might have 3 witches spawning right next to each other, you might have a lot of other things.

+###Damage Received By Special Infected Is More Realistic
+Headshots, stomach shots and chest shots should do more damage.
+Arms and legs should do less damage, but maybe cripple the infected.
+SI healths may also be adjusted, because the jockey should die quicker than he currently does.

+###There Are No Pain Perceptors
+The red pointers that appear in your screen when you take damage, pointing to the source of damage.
+Those are not realistic!

+###Dynamic Paths/Settings
+This is not really a question of realism and immersion, but something cool to make the game more interesting.
+Maps will have randomly chosen modifications beyond the normal ones.
+You might have additional obstacles, maybe a barricade you have to climb over, maybe an additional panic event, maybe just a stash of items in a hidden room with the fresh corpses of other survivors (or rather, former survivors).
+Random props in some places.
+Other such things.

+###No Addons
+Just because.

+###No Floating Names
+You can't see the name of a player by looking at text floating above his head!

+###No Crosshair

+###No Skeets
+No skeets as in the skeeting mechanism which kills off hunters (in versus anyway) when they take 150 damage or more in one pounce is not in effect.
+They'll still die if their health was low enough of course.

+###Car Alarms Are Always Set Off
+In L4D2 if the car alarm was to be set off through gun fire or an explosion when survivors are too far away, it will in fact remain disabled.
+Also, car alarms would not be set off by infected walking on top of them/crashing against them.
+This must be changed!

+###No Black And White Effect
+After taking 2 (by default) incapacitations, your screen loses all color and goes black and white.
+This will be removed, though the black and white effect may still be around as a consequence of taking extreme damage or having broken bones or something like that.